-Dainty triangles of crustless bread sandwiched with thin slices of cucumber, a shower of watercress and a smear of flavorful herb butter make a lovely luncheon offering or accompaniment to afternoon tea.
+Dainty triangles of crustless bread sandwiched with thin slices of cucumber, a shower of watercress and a smear of flavorful herb butter make a lovely luncheon offering or teatime snack on a warm summer afternoon.

 Our quartet of herb butters are a snap to prepare and make an interesting assortment of tea sandwiches, each with a deliciously distinctive flavor.